 GeneCards Summary for AP3D1 Gene

-AP3D1 (Adaptor Related Protein Complex 3 Delta 1 Subunit) is a Protein Coding gene.
+AP3D1 (Adaptor Related Protein Complex 3 Subunit Delta 1) is a Protein Coding gene.
 Diseases associated with AP3D1 include Hermansky-Pudlak Syndrome 10 and Hermansky-Pudlak Syndrome.
 Among its related pathways are Lysosome.
-GO annotations related to this gene include binding and protein transporter activity.
+Gene Ontology (GO) annotations related to this gene include binding and protein transporter activity.

 UniProtKB/Swiss-Prot for AP3D1 Gene

 Part of the AP-3 complex, an adaptor-related complex which is not clathrin-associated.
 The complex is associated with the Golgi region as well as more peripheral structures.
 It facilitates the budding of vesicles from the Golgi membrane and may be directly involved in trafficking to lysosomes.
 Involved in process of CD8+ T-cell and NK cell degranulation (PubMed:26744459).
 In concert with the BLOC-1 complex, AP-3 is required to target cargos into vesicles assembled at cell bodies for delivery into neurites and nerve terminals (By similarity).